Lake Victoria ferries: Ports and port infrastructure

-Ferries
+Ferries History

-The first ferry on Lake Victoria started operation in 1900 during the British colonial era, from the port of Kisumu.
+The first ferry on Lake Victoria started operation in 1900s during the British colonial era, from the port of Kisumu.
 The original steamboats were later replaced by motor ships, some of which still operate on the lake.
 Almost all ferries (trains, cargo, passenger) in operation at the end of the 20th century were decades old.
 In 2018, most of them were still in operation.
 Newer 21st century-built ferries made up the majority of all ferries on Lake Victoria as of 2018.
 The number of ferries known to be in commercial operation in 2018 was about thirty in Tanzania, five in Uganda, and six in Kenya.

 The largest ferries for the transport of cargo on Lake Victoria are the train ferries MV Umoja, MV Uhuru, MV Kaawa and MV Pemba engaged in international services between Tanzania, Uganda and Kenya.
 Each of them is able to transport 1180 tonnes of goods or 22 long rail waggons in four lanes (four tracks).
 In 2018, Umoja and Kaawa were in use between Port Bell and Mwanza, but the two ferries Pemba and Uhuru were suspended.
 The largest passenger ship on Lake Victoria is MV Victoria, which can transport up to 1200 passengers.
 These five vessels are between 30-60 years old and state-owned.

 New Ro-Pax and Ro-Ro multipurpose ferries have continued to come into operation in recent years, built and assembled in Mwanza in Tanzania.
 These ferries have increased in size and capacity over the years, with the newest additions coming close to the older large train ferries.
 Two new Tanzanian state-owned Ro-Pax ferries, Misungwi (2016) and Mwanza (2018), can each transport up to 1000 passengers including up to 36 cars or up to 250 tonnes of cargo.
-The largest privately-owned ferry on Lake Victoria is a new Tanzanian Ro-Pax ferry from 2016, the Nyehunge II with a transport capacity of 284 tonnes of goods or 40 cars and 500 passengers.
+The largest privately owned ferry on Lake Victoria is a new Tanzanian Ro-Pax ferry from 2016, the Nyehunge II with a transport capacity of 284 tonnes of goods or 40 cars and 500 passengers.

 Apart from the motor vessels listed below, two steam ships more than 100 years old are reported to be still present on Lake Victoria in 2018, both in private hands: SS Nyanza and SS Rusinga, though Nyanza is suspended from operation in 2018.

 The 20th century ferries have almost entirely been designed and built outside Africa, mostly in the UK and Germany but were assembled at Lake Victoria from pre-assembled parts.
 Most of the ferries delivered to several operators around Lake Victoria in the 21st century however have been designed and built in Tanzania through construction firms with dockyards and floating dry docks located at Mwanza port.
 Most new ro-ro ferries on Lake Victoria have been built by local Songoro Marine Transport Ltd, a company with construction services in Mwanza.
 Outside Mwanza, a new Kenyan company based in Kisumu, Globology Ltd, is planning to build and to operate up to 15 passenger-only catamaran passenger ferries until 2020.